Home Nursing Care Plan Diarrhea Nursing Care Plan 2024 Updates

 Weigh daily.
 Weight is another indicator of overall fluid and nutritional status.

 Provide oral rehydration solutions.
-Rapid oral rehydration with the appropriate solution has been shown to be as effective as intravenous fluid therapy in restoring intravascular volume and correcting acidosis.
+Rapid oral rehydration with the appropriate solution is as effective as intravenous fluid therapy in restoring intravascular volume and correcting acidosis.
 ORS contains 2 to 3 g/dl of glucose, 45 to 90 mEq/L of sodium, 30 mEq/L of base, and 20 to 25 mEq/L of potassium.

 Make fluids easily accessible to the client.
 Encourage the use of fluids that are tolerable to the client and that replace needed electrolytes, such as Gatorade and broth.
 This enhances fluid intake.
 Certain fluids such as acidic fruit juices or iced beverages may be painful to consume due to cracked lips.